 Welcome

-"Kathmandu Taxi' has been deferred for release to 2025.
-(New Fictional Story) But is it true?
+"Kathmandu Taxi' release 2025.
+(New Fictional Story)

 Don Hill.
 All Rights Reserved 2024